This is now in your Top Picks!

 dubais-best-parks-mamzar-park-getty-6

-Nestled alongside a corniche, Mamzar Beach Park offers visitors more than 200 acres of tree-lined landscapes alongside the shore.
+Nestled alongside a corniche, Al Mamzar Beach Park offers visitors more than 200 acres of tree-lined landscapes alongside the shore.
 The park features five beaches, swimming pools and play areas for children.
 Like Kite Beach, there are wheelchair-friendly pathways built to international standards so wheelchair users, as well as parents with pushchairs and elderly visitors, can reach the water easily.
 The beaches also feature specially-designed and dedicated counters for visitors with disabilities.

 8